interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1 hour* Final touches to about page and adding progress from last few days.

 ### 2 February
-* *1.5 hours* Workin gon layout improvement for the algorithm visualiser page.
-Also fixed bugs such as: brute force having additional canvas and removal of unnecessary library.
+* *1.5 hours* Working on layout improvement for the algorithm visualiser page.
+Also fixed bugs such as brute force having additional canvas and removal of unnecessary library.

 ### 3 February
 * *2 hours* Removing prismjs and adding manual pseudocode highlighting.